rhit-mendezm/personal-projects/README.md

 * Height-balanced tree
 * String hashset

 Inside this directory is also a sorting directory where I implemented binary heapsort, quicksort, and treesort.

 Most of the tests inside this directory were written by the CSSE professors at Rose-Hulman.
+In some of these projects, I worked with a partner; I give credit to any students and professors who helped me in the headers of each file.
 These programs were written for CSSE 230: Data Structures and Algorithm Analysis.